Chapter 14.05

 Exception: Non-sprinklered Group R-3 Occupancies where work does not involve a substantial addition or expansion.

-105.7.20 Water supply for fire protection.
-Plans shall be submitted to the fire code official for the purpose of determining whether adequate water supplies, fire hydrants, and associated systems are provided for all facilities, buildings or portions of buildings either constructed or moved into the District pursuant to Section 507.
+105.6.28 Water supply for fire protection.
+Plans shall be submitted to the fire code official for the purpose of determining whether adequate water supplies, fire hydrants, and associated systems are provided for all facilities, buildings, or portions of buildings either constructed or moved into the District pursuant to Section 507.

-109.3 Violation penalties.
-Every person who violates any provision of this fire code is guilty of a misdemeanor.
+112.4 Violation penalties.
+Every person who violates any provision of this fire code is guilty of an infraction or misdemeanor in accordance with Health and Safety Code Section 13871 and Government Code Section 53069.4.
 The imposition of one penalty for any violation shall not excuse the violation or permit it to continue; and all such persons shall be required to correct or remedy such violations or defects within a reasonable time; and when not otherwise specified, each ten (10) days that prohibited conditions are maintained shall constitute a separate offense.
 The application of the aforesaid penalty shall not be held to prevent the enforced removal of prohibited conditions.
-This section is a declaration of Health and Safety Code section 13871 and is not intended to create a different or separate penalty.

-B. Chapter 2.
-Definitions.
-Section 202 is amended by adding the following definitions to read:
+Section 202 is amended by adding the following definitions to that section:

 All-weather driving surface.
-A roadway with a minimum surface finish of one layer of asphalt or concrete that is designed to carry the imposed weight loads of fire apparatus.
+A roadway with a minimum surface finish that is designed to carry the imposed weight loads of fire apparatus.

 Board of Directors.
-The Contra Costa County Board of Supervisors as the governing body of the Contra Costa County Fire Protection District.
+The Contra Costa County Board of Supervisors as the governing body of the Crockett-Carquinez Fire Protection District and the Contra Costa County Fire Protection District.

 Board of Fire Commissioners.
 An advisory commission appointed by the Board of Directors to act as set forth in this ordinance and by resolutions of the Board of Directors.